Scorching weekend: over 35 ºC will be exceeded in Ponent and Ebre

 Sunday: more heat and afternoon showers

-The sun will dominate, but the novelty will be that a bit of cold air will arrive at altitude, as the anticyclonic ridge will move a little.
+The sun will dominate, but the novelty will be that a bit of cold air will arrive at high altitudes, as the anticyclonic ridge will move a little.
 When colliding with so much heat, this slight change will favor afternoon clouds growing stronger and the reappearance of afternoon showers and thunderstorms in the Pyrenees.
 A situation that will worsen by Monday.
-Nevertheless, next week will be generally stable and very warm, as there is no clear end in sight to this new summer episode advanced for the dates.
+Nevertheless, next week will generally be stable and very warm, as there is no clear end in sight to this new summer episode advanced for the dates.